Features

 It checks itself.

-Munin replays old sessions to see whether the resume still works.
+Munin replays old sessions to see whether the handoff brief still works.
 If it does not, it falls back.

 No quiet failures.

 One dashboard per project.
-Friction named, not guessed.
+Repeated mistakes named, not guessed.

 workspaces

-• sitesorted 3 open loops 12 live claims
+• sitesorted 3 open loops 12 active memories

-• orchestrator-v2 1 open loop 7 live claims
+• orchestrator-v2 1 open loop 7 active memories

-• textbee 2 open loops 9 live claims
+• textbee 2 open loops 9 active memories

 Land retry-window fix before Thursday freeze.